-Estimation Uncertainty Details Timing of achieving milestones related to share-based payment arrangements in existence The share-based payments arrangements are expensed on a straight line basis over the vesting period, based on the Group's estimate of shares that will eventually vest.
-At each reporting date, vesting assumptions are reviewed to ensure they reflect current expectations and immediately recognises any impact of the revision to original estimates.
-If fully vested share options are not exercised and expire then the accumulated expense in respect of these is reclassified to accumulated losses.
+Estimation Uncertainty Details Timing of The share-based payments arrangements are expensed on a straight line basis over the vesting achieving period, based on the Group's estimate of shares that will eventually vest.
+At each reporting date, milestones vesting assumptions are reviewed to ensure they reflect current expectations and immediately related to share- recognises any impact of the revision to original estimates.
+If fully vested share options are not based payment exercised and expire then the accumulated expense in respect of these is reclassified to arrangements in accumulated losses. existence